 funds/grants would roll to the next year.

-BCHC pays about $13,000* to support one Intern for the 12-week summer Intern Program.
+In 2025, BCHC will pay about $16,400* to support one Intern for the 12-week summer Intern Program.
 Like

 everything else, this amount goes up every year.